 I love shopping local whenever possible.
 I think small business is vital to our economy and sense of community.
 I grew up in a small town with a very compelling Main Street scene presence.
 I have friends who own small businesses.
 I live in a small to medium sized town now and though I love being close to NYC, I also love my humble roots.

-The key here is searing them quickly at high heat before baking them.
+- The key to this is searing the pork chops on high heat before baking them.
 This holds in all the juices.
-I used my Le Creuset braiser which is by far my most used pan.

-Mash the preserves into the chop with the back of a spoon.
-Pour about a 1/4 cup of red wine in a throw into a 400 degree oven for 20 minutes.
+- Mash the preserves into the chop with the back of a spoon

-Add the potatoes to the pan with the two remaining teaspoons of fig preserves and 1/4 of red wine, a sploosh of balsamic vinegar and the currants
+- Carefully add the potatoes to the pan with the two remaining teaspoons of fig preserves and an additional 1/4 cup of red wine, a splash of balsamic vinegar and the currants.

 - Cook for another ten minutes and then allow to rest for five minutes before serving